-OM 619 Oriental Internal Medicine V 3 quarter units/30 clock hours Prerequisite: OM618 or approval of instructor This course is a study of the etiology, pathogenesis, and treatment of pediatric, injury of muscles and tendons, and fracture disorders in Oriental medicine.
+OM 619 Oriental Internal Medicine V

+This course is a study of the etiology, pathogenesis, and treatment of pediatric, injury of muscles and tendons, and fracture disorders in Oriental medicine.

-OM 636 Acupuncture I: Point Locations I 4 quarter units/40 clock hours Prerequisite: None
+OM 636 Acupuncture I: Point Locations I

 This course is an introduction to the fundamental theory of acupuncture points and the meridian (channels) including an in-depth study of channel pathways and acupuncture point locations in relation to anatomical regions, nerves, bones, muscles, tendons, ligaments, and vessels with special emphasis on channel and collateral theories and treatments.
 Students will also learn lung meridian, large and small intestine, stomach, heart, and urinary bladder meridian.